Hate, Hurt and Healing

 I will never forget the day the deep hurt and pain I felt that had been seething in me for years, boiled over into expressions of hatred.
 Hate and hurt towards my father.

-To admit that I did not matter, meant to me, that I was unlovable and not wanted.
+To admit that I did not matter, meant I was unlovable and not wanted.
 So what was the point of my existence, why was I alive?

 If my own father did not love me, then how could anyone else ever do so?